rollthecloudinc/hedge/README.md

 ## Shapshifter

 * **Problem:** Traditional databases are clunky, complex and consume a large amount of resources and energy.
-* **Solution:** Replace the traditional database with Github repositories using JSON.
+* **Solution:** Create a lightweight low resource storage without sacrificing availability, latency, performance.

 **Resolution:**